-If you are hurt by other people's actions, it is easy to hold on to bitterness and resentment.
-When others cause you pain, for example, when you are harshly criticised by someone in your church or workplace or if you experience marital infidelity, it is challenging to let go of the hurt.
+If you are hurt deeply by other people's actions, it is easy to hold on to bitterness and resentment.
+When others cause you pain, for example, when you are harshly criticized by someone in your church or workplace or if you experience marital infidelity, it is challenging to let go of the hurt.

 Despite the pain you experience, it is necessary for your mental, emotional, physical and spiritual well-being to forgive those who hurt you.
 When you forgive, you make a decision to free yourself of the pain, bitterness and resentment,.and push forward to achieve the purpose God has for your life.